-When planning your MADW event, ask yourself if you've considered everyone who might care about the ecosystem you're working in.
+ask yourself if you've considered everyone who might care about the ecosystem you're working in.
 Is there anyone missing?
 Your volunteers are also stakeholders.
-MADW events create opportunities to rebuild relationship between people and nature.
+This is a chance to encourage their feelings of responsibility for their local environment.